rstacruz/safe-async/Readme.md

 ~~~

 Uh oh: we have an error that happens in an async callback.
 We need to catch that
 too.
-Without defer.js, we may need to do 2 try/catch blocks: one for inside the
+Without safe-async, we may need to do 2 try/catch blocks: one for inside the
 function body, and another for inside the callback function's body.
 This is
 borderline asinine.